V-Rajasekar/bhagavad-gita/Chapter-2/Verse-60.md

 first withdraw from the sense object, which will help you not to grave for it.
 vipashchithah - one who aware of his mind.
 But here one is striving in that path of becoming stitaprakya (one who has mastered his senses).

-yatataha - true effort.
+**yatataha** - true effort.
 There are 5 dimensions to this word.
 1. Striving excertion - In anything you want to achieve in life is the first one is Hardwork the capacaity to excertion from own.
+2.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTA3NTc5MTEsLTM2NjYwNjA2NCwxMj
-c2MjY2OTgxLDQ2MDQ1NjkzNiwtMTg4Nzc0OTI4MSwtMTIzMTAx
-NjIxN119
+eyJoaXN0b3J5IjpbMzU4NTUwMDIxLC0zNjY2MDYwNjQsMTI3Nj
+I2Njk4MSw0NjA0NTY5MzYsLTE4ODc3NDkyODEsLTEyMzEwMTYy
+MTddfQ==
 -->